 On-campus graduate students may be supported by Graduate Research Assistantships.
 International students may also be awarded out-of-state tuition remissions.
 The allocation of assistantships is very competitive, and awards are based on an applicants undergraduate performance, GRE scores, and recommendations.

 1.)
 On-campus full-time (minimum 9 credit hours per semester) students are strongly recommended to take the "Thesis Option" that requires an additional 6 hours for thesis/final project report.
 Part-time students are encouraged to take "Non-thesis Option" which requires 30 credit hours of coursework.
 Part-time students are NOT eligible for graduate assistantships.

 2.)
-All full-time applicants who filled out "Application for Graduate Assistantship" form are automatically considered for graduate teaching and research assistant positions.
+All full-time applicants who filled out "Application for Graduate Assistantship" form are automatically considered for graduate research assistant positions.
 Assistantship applicants are strongly encouraged to submit their application packages by February 15 for fall admission and October 15 for spring admission.
 Late applications will be considered based on funds availability.
-Decisions will be made by March 15 and November 15, respectively.
+Decisions will be made by March 31 and November 30, respectively.